 If you’re an experienced homeschooler, you know how beneficial personalized instruction can be.
-For those of you who are considering homeschooling or learning the ropes of distance learning, getting in tune with your child’s particular learning style, strengths, and needs, can help you in providing an individualized approach to education.
+For those of you who are considering homeschooling, getting in tune with your child’s particular learning preferences, strengths, and needs, can help you in providing an individualized approach to education.
 Doing so will help them learn and retain information more effectively, gain confidence, build on their strengths, and help them adapt and find ways to navigate through challenges.

 Why is Personalized Learning Important?